drakenevadie19/Foodeli/README.md

 - Components:
   - Restaurant List page: Displaying a list of restaurants available in the system.
   - Food Catalogue page: Displaying a list of dishes for each restaurant.
-  - Order Page: Place order with chosen dishes from a restaurant.
+  - Order Page: Place an order for dishes from a restaurant.

 Back-end microservices:
 - Eureka Server: